Leave No Survivors

 - From the Pirates of the Caribbean films:

-- In the first film, of course, the cursed crew of the Black Pearl is famous for leaving no survivors.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, of course, the cursed crew of the Black Pearl is famous for leaving no survivors.

 - The Princess Bride: The standing order of the Dread Pirate Roberts, though with a condition: Only those who attempt to fight back are killed.